(Last updated Sept 2017)

 I’ve heard about police roadblocks on the roads.
 What are they like?

-It is commonplace to go through police roadblocks in Zimbabwe.
+It is commonplace to go through police roadblocks in Zimbabwe along main roads.
 These blocks are theoretically in place to check that vehicles are working properly, and to deter speeding, so they are necessary in a country without MOTs or permanent speed cameras.
 However, due to the poor economy in Zimbabwe, the police have become increasingly finicky about road regulations, and are eager to penalize drivers with fines of around $20 a pop.

-A local company (Big Sky Supplies) has compiled a list of cubby hole notes so that drivers can keep up to speed (pun intended) with all the road requirements.
-For example, police will check that your car has a recently serviced fire extinguisher and reflective triangle in the cab (if you are hiring a car, these should be provided by the hire company).
+Your vehicle should come equipped with all the legal necessities.
+For example, police can check that your car has a recently serviced fire extinguisher and reflective triangle in the cab.
 The police are usually not hostile unless they are challenged, and they concentrate their efforts on locals rather than tourists (who they will often wave through with a smile).
-In addition the Road Users Association has a useful document on what to do at a road block and how to deal with false police accusations here.

 Do not stop at a police roadblock if it is manned by fewer than 3 policemen.
-Roadblocks manned by 1 or 2 policemen are illegal and may be a dummy trap where people dress as policemen and give people fines.
-Police officers are required to tell you their name and position before talking to you.
+Roadblocks manned by 1 or 2 policemen are illegal and may be a dummy trap.

 Police cavalcades: If you hear sirens, or see motorbikes and other vehicles with flashing lights, pull off the road immediately and as far on to the grass as possible.
 The flashing lights usually mean that the President’s cavalcade is coming past – stay out of trouble by moving completely off the road.